Andyccs/Practical-Nodejs-Coffee/chapter2/chapter2.md

 ## Getting Stated

-First setup your project by:
+First setup our project by:

 ```Shell
 npm init